Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 |------------------------------|-------------|------------------------------|
 | /web-utility/pipelinewebtool | 1.0.0       | /web-utility/pipelinewebtool |

-This webserver starts as docker container entry point command and starts serving on HTTP(8080) or HTTPS(4430) ports depending on the docker container command.
+This webserver starts as Docker container entry point command and starts serving on HTTP(8080) or HTTPS(4430) ports depending on the Docker container command.
 (See below)

 ## <a name="python_utility"></a> Python utility scripts